sohzm/wisk/CONTRIBUTING.md

 # Contributing to Wisk

+## Contributor License Agreement (CLA)

+By submitting a pull request, you confirm that you have read and agreed to the Contributor License Agreement in [CLA.md](CLA.md).
+Please include the text "I agree to the CLA" in your pull request description.

+## Welcome

 Thank you for your interest in contributing to Wisk!
 As an open-source project focused on simplicity and performance, we welcome contributions of all kinds.

 ## Getting Started